 Justin Reeves Meyer

-In addition to his work at CRE, Justin teaches graphic communication for planners at the Knowlton School of Architecture, at The Ohio State University, and holds design degrees in Environmental Design from the University of Cambridge (MPhil) and Product Design (BSE) from Stanford University.
-He received his PhD and MUP in Urban Plan-ning from the University of Michigan, Taubman College of Architecture and Urban Plan-ning.
+In addition to his work at CRE, Justin teaches at the Knowlton School of Architecture, at The Ohio State University, and holds design degrees in Environmental Design from the University of Cambridge (MPhil) and Product Design (BSE) from Stanford University.
+He received his PhD and masters in urban planning from the University of Michigan, Taubman College of Architecture and Urban Planning.

 View Justin's CV